bloop132435/bloop132435.github.io/index.md

 ## 8-bit CPU

 This project involved building a mostly-functioning CPU from scratch, using only logic circuits offered in TI's 74-series of integrated circuits.
 Right now each of the components are working (ALU, RAM, Registers A/B, and the Decimal Display).
 I am currently working on building the control logic, the part of the computer that will read and process instructions and command each part to do the appropriate operations.
-So far, I have finished the Ring Counter and the Program Counter portion of this final leg of the computer.
+So far, I have finished the Ring Counter and the Program Counter portion of this final leg of the computer. <br>
 <!-- ![demo](./SCR-20220827-s1t.jpeg) -->
 ![gif](./ezgif.com-gif-maker_skipframe.gif)
 ### Videos